Lbalkenhol/candl/docs/data/data_overview.rst

 :Latest version:
    ``v0``

-*Note*: This is the CMB-only, foreground marginalised version of the likelihood.
+*Note*: This is the CMB-only, foreground marginalised (lite) version of the likelihood.
 The likelihood refers to the deep data as ``dxd`` and the wide data as ``wxw``.

 ACT DR6 PP